kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

   Within a clusterset, [namespace sameness] applies and all namespaces with a given name are considered to be the same namespace.
 Implementations of this API are responsible for defining and tracking membership in a clusterset.
 The specific mechanism is out of scope of this proposal.
+An implementation may define a clusterset per service, as the clusters that export the service or that it is exported to (see [Exporting Services](#exporting-services)).
+Within such a clusterset, namespace sameness applies only to the service's namespace.
 - **mcs-controller** - A controller that syncs services across clusters and makes them available for multi-cluster service discovery and connectivity.
   There may be multiple implementations, this doc describes expected common